 Contact overages.
 Marketing Hub pricing is partly based on the number of marketing contacts in your database.
 The base allowance sounds reasonable, but as your list grows, so does your bill.
 Each additional block of 5,000 contacts adds around £200 per month.
 A business with 10,000 contacts on Professional is paying meaningfully more than the base price suggests.

 The annual contract lock-in.
 All Professional and Enterprise plans require a minimum twelve-month commitment.
 If your business changes, if a project winds down, or if you simply decide the platform is not working for you, you still pay for the full year.
 HubSpot does not offer refunds for early termination.
-This is the single complaint I see most consistently in user communities: businesses that wanted to leave, could not, and spent months paying for something they were not using.
+This is the single complaint we see most consistently in user communities: businesses that wanted to leave, could not, and spent months paying for something they were not using.

 The annual renewal uplift.
 Professional and Enterprise plans include an automatic price increase of around 5% at each renewal.
 It is buried in the contract terms and rarely surfaced proactively.
 Start any renewal conversation three to twelve weeks before your contract end date if you want any chance of negotiating it down.